Last Updated on November 1, 2023 by Sorin Petroj

 Cleaning the blade is essential because it improves the rubber stick.
 So, there are no spots that you will see later on the racket.
 If you have a new blade, clean it a little with sandpaper and later with a sponge because its surface will be smooth, and the rubbers will stick nicely.

-Since rubbers are not cheap, you would not want to skip cleaning.
+Since rubbers are not cheap, you would not want to skip cleaning the paddle.
 After a couple of days, it could get bumps on the racket or some dots that will bother you while you play.

 Here it is important to evenly distribute the glue on the surface of the rubbers and blade.
 When assembling a table tennis racket, glue and its correct distribution on the surface is an essential step.